rabwill/short-trey-instructions/instructions.md

 ```
 Notice that the file includes a name, description, and instructions for the declarative agent.
 Notice that as part of the instructions, Copilot is instructed to "Always remind users of the Trey motto, 'Always be Billing!'."
 You should see this when you prompt Copilot in the next step.
 ### Add the URL of Your SharePoint Site to the Declarative Agent
 Under "Capabilities" you will notice a SharePoint file container.
-While Microsoft 365 Copilot may reference any documents in SharePoint or OneDrive, this declarative agent will only access files in the Trey Research Legal Documents site you created in an earlier step.
+While Microsoft 365 Copilot may reference any documents in SharePoint or OneDrive, this declarative agent will only access files in the Trey Research Legal Documents site we have provided in the earlier step.

 ```
 "capabilities": [
     {